 Classes at Elmhurst are small.
-With no more than 24 students in a typical class, students have extraordinary access to our world-class faculty.
+With fewer than 24 students in a typical class, students have extraordinary access to our faculty.

 The Speech-Language-Hearing Clinic

-The Elmhurst College Speech-Language-Hearing Clinic provides high-quality services and care for all clients.
-The Clinic provides speech and language evaluations and therapy for individuals of all ages with communication difficulties.
-Caregiver involvement is encouraged through ongoing consultation with clinical staff, in-session activities and observation from behind one-way mirrors.
+The Elmhurst University Speech-Language-Hearing Clinic provides high-quality services and care for all clients.
+The clinic provides speech and language evaluations and therapy for individuals of all ages with communication difficulties.
+Caregiver involvement is encouraged through ongoing consultation with clinical staff, in-session activities, and observation from behind one-way mirrors.

 Services are offered in English and Spanish.
 Families may inquire about the availability of services in additional languages.
 Clients from all cultural and language backgrounds are welcome.